 Glencoe - Be moved by the sheer beauty and tragic tales of one of Scotland’s most famous landscapes.

-Fort Augustus - This wee town of 650 inhabitants is a great spot to watch boats traversing the Caledonian Canal.
+Fort Augustus - This wee town of 650 inhabitants is a great spot to watch boats coming in from the Caledonian Canal.

 Loch Ness - Take a chance to go on an optional boat cruise or wander around this alluring and eerie loch.

 Grampian Mountains - Enjoy classic views of one of Scotland’s most mesmerising mountain ranges.

 Highland Perthshire - Travel through thick pine-clad slopes and take in views of crumbling castles.

 Journey deep into the Highlands of Scotland on our monster-sized day tour.
 Hear the legendary stories of the Jacobites; gaze into gorgeous Glencoe, and get a chance to spot the mythical Loch Ness Monster.